-Outside of Alaska, Nathaniel has done significant work some of the most beautiful countries in the world: Iceland, New Zealand and Switzerland to name a few.
-But despite working in and traveling to some of the most photogenic countries in the world, Nathaniel always returns back to Alaska.
+Outside of Alaska, Nathaniel has done significant work in some of the most beautiful countries in the world: Iceland, New Zealand and Switzerland to name a few.
+But despite working in and travelling to some of the most photogenic countries in the world, Nathaniel always returns back to Alaska.

 “I’ve never been anywhere else where the feeling of wilderness and isolation is so palpable.
 Growing up here I had the feeling that wherever we were, rather than a road or a town on the other side of the mountains, there were more mountains.
 There was a promise of infinite wilderness here and that has always motivated my desire to travel around the state.
 To be in more places like this.”

 “But so far every place I’ve been feels smaller or tamer than remote Alaska.
 I can’t completely explain it.
 Alaska is and has always been home to me.”